matlab-deep-learning/Image-Classification-in-MATLAB-Using-Converted-TensorFlow-Model/README.md

 # Overview

 This repository shows how to import a pretrained TensorFlow model in the SavedModel format, and use the imported network to classify an image.
-It is also referenced in the deep learing blog article [Importing Models from TensorFlow, PyTorch, and ONNX](https://blogs.mathworks.com/deep-learning/2022/03/18/importing-models-from-tensorflow-pytorch-and-onnx).
+It is also referenced in the deep learning blog article [Importing Models from TensorFlow, PyTorch, and ONNX](https://blogs.mathworks.com/deep-learning/2022/03/18/importing-models-from-tensorflow-pytorch-and-onnx).